holochain/bootstrap/README.md

     characters are counted as several bytes towards the limit.
 12. Check the `signed_at_ms` is an integer.
 13. Check the `signed_at_ms` is a positive number.
-14. Check the `signed_at_ms` is in the past relative to the bootstrap service's local time, interpreted as a unix timestamp in milliseconds.
-    The `NOW_THRESHOLD_MS` offset is allowed if the signed time is slightly in the future, to allow for networking issues.
 15. Check the `expires_after_ms` is an integer.
 16. Check the `expires_after_ms` is between `MIN_EXPIRES` and `MAX_EXPIRES`.
     These are currently 1 minute and 1 hour respectively, in milliseconds.